dj-mc/djangy/README.md

 pipx install pdm
 ```

+Run the project with pdm: `pdm run dev`
+Look at `pyproject.toml` scripts for more commands.

 ---

+## todo

-* migrate sqlite to postgres
+- migrate sqlite to postgres
-* rotate secret keys in production
+- rotate secret keys in production

 ## making model changes

-* Change your models (in models.py).
+- Change your models (in models.py).
-* Run python manage.py makemigrations to create migrations for those changes
+- Run python manage.py makemigrations to create migrations for those changes
-* Run python manage.py migrate to apply those changes to the database
+- Run python manage.py migrate to apply those changes to the database

 ## create django project